 Sweet Cicely is a wonderful spring and early summer herb, and are some of the first flowers available for nectar-loving insects.
 This early flowering perennial plant has a bushy, ‘feathery’ appearance and the crushed foliage has a very strong aniseed scent.
 Producing umbels of white flowers which are airy and graceful in early summer, these can be left to ripen to form large seeds in late summer, and these will frequently stay on the stems until winter, but cutting down the exhausted flower stems will encourage more young growth if you want to use this as a culinary herb.

-Growing up to 1.2m, Sweet Cicely prefers partial shade and well-drained humus-rich soil, and once established, can become invasive as it self seeds readily.
+Growing up to 1.2m, Sweet Cicely prefers partial shade and well-drained humus-rich soil, and once established it self seeds readily.